-In this guide, we are going to learn how to install OSSEC agent on Mac OS X. We have covered similar setups in our other guides.
-You can check them by following the links below;
+In this guide, we are going to learn how to install OSSEC agent on Mac OS X.

 How to Install OSSEC Agent on Mac OS X

 Well as usual, we are going to install OSSEC agent on Mac OS X from the source code.
 As a result ensure that you have C compiler (gcc) installed.

 Check if GCC Compile is Available